CBD for Quitting Smoking: What the Research Says

 Dosing Considerations

 Thereâs no established dose for smoking cessation.
-General CBD research suggests:
+Based on general CBD research:

 Important Precautions